JamesWoolfenden/tf-scaffold/README.md

 # tf-scaffold
-This repository to to help with new terraform projects, automation and training.
-It creates the structure for a new project.
+This repository exists to help with new terraform projects, and with automation and training.
+It designed to create the structure- scaffold that is alway needed for a new project.

 To clone scaffold repository but no with no .git folder.